Cook smarter

 How to thaw

 Move a frozen ball to the fridge the night before (8-12 hours).
 Then let it warm to room temperature for 1-2 hours before shaping.
-Don't microwave or hot-water thaw — the results are uneven.
+Don't microwave or hot-water thaw.
+The results are uneven.

 What to expect